feweqweqef/feweqweqef/README.md

 # 👋 Hey, I'm Hafeezah

 I'm an aspiring AI and software engineer from Singapore, soon to begin my BSc in Computer Science at the University of Leeds (UK).
-I also hold a Diploma in Applied Artificial Intelligence from Temasek Polytechnic
+I enjoy creating and building stuff.

 ---
 ##  About Me